MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/overview-modern-controls.md

 [This article is pre-release document and is subject to change.]

-Modern controls in Canvas apps are set of new controls available for our makers based on Microsoft design system.
-These controls bring in cohesive and world class design for app users with easier and faster configurations for app makers to be more productive.
-These controls are not only aesthetically pleasing but also highly functional and intuitive to use.
-They have been designed with a focus on accessibility, usability, and performance.
+Modern controls in canvas apps are a new set of controls that are based on Microsoft design system.
+Modern controls are quicker and simpler for makers to configure.
+They also provide a more cohesive experince and top-notch design for end-users.
+Modern controls are designed with a focus on accessibility, usability, and performance which makes them visually appealing, highly functional, and intuitive to use.

 > [!IMPORTANT]
 > - This is a preview feature.